dgayet/html-css-fundamentals/basic-web-pages/README.md

 Some elements are "empty" or "self closing", such as line breaks and horizontal rules.

-HTML Condensed consecutive spaces, tabs, or new lineas as a **single space**.
+HTML Condensed consecutive spaces, tabs, or new lines as a **single space**.

 `<br/>`:  This adds a hard line break

 `<hr/>`: This adds a horizontal rule, represents a thematic brak.
 By default it renders as a straight horizontal line.

+### Images and Links
+These elements deal with *external resources*.

+- Links point the use to a different HTML document.
+- Images pull another resource into the page.